xARSENICx/jpc-ii-editorial/README.md

 <details>
 <summary>Tutorial #1</summary>

 This is a straight forward problem of simulation.
 One such way to solve the problem is described here.
 Maintain an array of size n where each seat is initially unoccupied, denoted by -1.
 Iterate over this array and update the seat with the value 0 as they get occupied.
 Now, iterate over this updated array and from the very first seat which is unoccupied, increment the seat number starting from 1.
-Finally, do a linear search over this array to find the original sseat number.
+Finally, do a linear search over this array to find the original seat number.

 Since, the constraints aren't very strict, a solution till $O(N\log{N}$ or $O(M\log{M})$ would pass as well.
 Although a brute implementation worse than this would give you TLE.